The Aging Process Explained

 Body Composition Changes

-Loss of lean body mass and gain in fat tissue is another effect of the aging process that has serious consequences for longevity.
+Loss of lean body mass and gain in fat tissue is another effect of aging that has serious consequences for longevity.
 It is due to diminished levels of anabolic hormones, but can be significantly slowed by a good strength-training program.

 Neurological Decline

 The nervous system also undergoes a decline with age.
 There is a loss of efficiency, slower response time and less coordination.
-The brain shrinks as well, but again, slowing the aging process can preserve a high degree of function in this area.
+The brain shrinks as well, but again, slowing aging can preserve a high degree of function in this area.

 Changes in the Digestive System